I Can See Your Voice Cambodia: Production

-A local adaptation of I Can See Your Voice in Cambodia was first mentioned, as per report by The Asia Business Daily at the time of its (South Korean) third season that concluded on 15 September 2016; this was subsequently confirmed by Rasmey Hang Meas Media Group in January 2019.
+The Asia Business Daily provisionally announced a Cambodian adaptation of I Can See Your Voice, at the time when (South Korean) third season of the same title concluded on 15 September 2016; this was subsequently confirmed by Rasmey Hang Meas Media Group in January 2019.

 Broadcast history

 I Can See Your Voice Cambodia debuted on 10 February 2019, with filming taking place at Hang Meas Studio 2 inside Aeon Mall Sen Sok in Phnom Penh.
 An encore concert was held on 30 June 2019, featuring guest performers Zono, as well as Oppo's co-brand ambassadors Pich Sophea and Step.

 In the second season that premiered on 5 April 2020, returning guest artists Zono and Reth Suzana played in a celebrity special on 15 August 2020, featuring DJ Sdey, Heng Bunleap, Heng Veasna, Keo Sokpheng, Keo Veasna, Janny Min, and Ravan Blaze as mystery singers.
 At the time of production during the COVID-19 pandemic, health and safety protocols had also implemented.

-A series of trailers in March 2022 formally announced the third season, which began airing earlier on 1 April 2022, instead of its originally scheduled premiere for the fourth quarter of 2023.
+In March 2022, a series of trailers formally announced that the third season would premiere on 1 April 2022, earlier than its originally scheduled fourth quarter of 2023.
+This similar approach in August 2026 also announced the fourth season, which began airing on 25 September 2026.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, four members have been assigned as panelists, with their original lineup consisting of Khat Sokhim, Madonna, Neay Krum, and Nuon Sary.
+The series employs a panel of celebrity "detectives" who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, four celebrities have served as panelists, with their original lineup consisting of Khat Sokhim, Madonna, Nuon Sary, and Ou Bunnarat.